charlieargue/pan-code-samples/README.md

   - [ ] using **VSCode keyboard short-cuts** such as: auto-order/dedupe imports, auto-formatting, navigate back/forward, etc.

-  - [ ] fixed annoying prettier auto-format that was running each time a developer saved a file, to instead run before commits via `husky`
+  - [ ] fixed annoying prettier auto-format that was running each time a developer saved a file, to instead run before commits via **`husky`**

-  - [ ] Tao of React, Rule of 3s, AHA Programming

-  - [ ] separating state into two categories: App state from Server state (and not keeping everything in Redux)
+  - [ ] **separating state** into two categories: App state from Server state (and not keeping everything in Redux)

-  - [ ] successfully implementing various latest patterns and libraries for state-management, data fetching, and cache management options, including pure React Context, react-tracked, react-query, and RTK-Q (Redux was already being used)
+  - [ ] successfully implementing various **latest patterns and libraries** for state-management, data fetching, and cache management options, including pure React Context, react-tracked, react-query, and RTK-Q (Redux was already being used)

-  - [ ] clearing up misunderstandings that caused the team to shy away from pure React Context
+  - [ ] clearing up misunderstandings that caused the team to shy away from pure **React Context**

-  - [ ] provided clear POC repo [ctx-options](https://github.com/charlieargue/ctx-options) to demonstrate common state management solutions and patterns for dealing with React Context over-renders
+  - [ ] provided clear **POC** repo [ctx-options](https://github.com/charlieargue/ctx-options) to demonstrate common state management solutions and patterns for dealing with React Context over-renders

-  - [ ] successfully pushing to setup a shared PostMan collection for the team
+  - [ ] successfully pushing leadership to setup a shared **PostMan** collection for the team

-  - [ ] centralizing library exports and cheatsheets in a separate dev-tools repo
+  - [ ] centralizing library exports and **cheatsheets** in a separate dev-tools repo

-  - [ ] establishing caching patterns and strategies
+  - [ ] establishing **caching** patterns and strategies

-  - [ ] next generation API mocking for testing and development
+  - [ ] next generation **API mocking** for testing and development

-  - [ ] component-based rapid prototyping with StoryBook (and then using those stories for component UI unit tests via Cypress)
+  - [ ] component-based **rapid prototyping** with StoryBook (and then using those stories for component UI unit tests via Cypress)